March 5, 2021

 Facilities (buildings, containers, or equipment that contain a process) that use processes that involve highly hazardous chemicals with threshold values at or above those specified in Appendix A of the Process Safety Management (PSM) of Highly Hazardous Chemicals Standard (29 CFR 1910.119, Appendix A) or flammable liquids or gas of 10,000 pounds or more must comply with the requirements of PSM rule (29 CFR 1910.119) and implement a formal PSM Plan.

 Each process should be evaluated separately to determine whether it is covered by the PSM rule.
-If several distinct and separate processes at a facility use the same highly hazardous chemical, coverage is determined by comparing the maximum intended inventory of each process to the appropriate total quantity for the chemical.
+If several distinct and separate processes at a facility use the same highly hazardous chemical, hazardous waste analysis coverage is determined by comparing the maximum intended inventory of each process to the appropriate total quantity for the chemical.
 Do not add up the inventory of all processes to determine whether the facility is covered.

 The PSM rule is a performance-based rule; that is, it does not prescribe how each element is to be implemented.

 Following are recommendations for developing your site-specific hazardous waste analysis in compliance with the core elements required by the PSM rule.